Skip to content ↓

 • Students will be asked to remove make-up.
 Remover and nail polish remover will be available in the office.

 • Where a student repeatedly breaches the school’s uniform policy, this will be seen as defiance of school rules and that student will be subject to school sanctions.
-Following DfE advice, these sanctions may include exclusion, depending on the circumstances of the case, even if the student does not otherwise display poor behaviour.
+Following DfE advice, these sanctions may include suspension, depending on the circumstances of the case, even if the student does not otherwise display poor behaviour.